 With the introduction of icons, it's easier than ever to place images and text together in the BEE editor.
 This type of content block allows you to use small images and text together in a single content block to provide more flexibility in your designs.

-The icons are available as a new type of content block within the BEE editor.
 In order to get started, drag an icon content block into a row.
 A filler image will fill the content block; click on this to open the icon options in the sidebar.

 Click on Add new icon to get started.
 A pre-loaded icon will populate on the editor stage.

 This content block works much like social icons; you can use the pre-loaded icon, or you can change the image by using the Change image button.
 This will open the file manager.
 You also have access to the image editor, if you use the Apply effects & more button.

 If you use the toggle to open More options, you'll find a couple of options specific to icon content blocks.

 If you type in the Icon text field, an additional field will populate in the sidebar.